adam-zethraeus/Republished/README.md

 An `ObservableObject` is a reference type, not a value type.
 This means a field on an outer `ObservableObject` containing an inner `ObservableObject` *doesn't change* when the inner object's one's changes.
 As such the outer object will not send the `objectWillChange` notification required for SwiftUI to know to rerender views that depend on its data.

-Nested `ObservableObjects` are often a sign your data model needs some refactoring — but it can also be a nice way to separate code concerns. [`Boutique`](https://github.com/mergesort/Boutique) provides a data store as a nestable `ObservableObject`.
-This repo's [Example App](https://github.com/adam-zethraeus/Republished/tree/main/RepublishTestApp.swiftpm) uses nested `ObservableObjects` to separate its 'DomainModel' from its 'ViewModel', showcasing a version of the MVVM pattern that separates view-display logic from business logic (and is a bit closer to its [original form](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm)).
+Nested `ObservableObjects` are often a sign your data model needs some refactoring — but they can also sometimes be a nice way to separate code concerns.
+This repo's [Example App](https://github.com/adam-zethraeus/Republished/tree/main/RepublishTestApp.swiftpm) uses nested `ObservableObjects` to separate its 'DomainModel' from its 'ViewModel', showcasing a version of the MVVM pattern that separates view-display logic from business logic (and is a bit closer to MVVM's [original form](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm)).

 ## Usage